anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The following list describes the target domain components that can optionally be operated in the off-site backend of the target domain.

-* _PKI RA_: performs centralized certificate management functions
-  as a public-key infrastructure for the domain operator.
+* PKI RA: performs centralized certificate management functions as a public-key infrastructure for the domain operator.
   As far as not already done by the domain registrar, it performs the final validation and authorization of certification requests.
 Otherwise, the RA co-located with the domain registrar directly connects to the PKI CA.

-* _PKI CA_, also called _domain CA_: generates domain-specific certificates
-  according to certification requests that have been authenticated and authorized by the registrar and/or and an extra PKI RA.
+* PKI CA, also called domain CA: generates domain-specific certificates according to certification requests that have been authenticated and authorized by the registrar and/or and an extra PKI RA.